 In the second part, we will demonstrate two interactive tools that integrate and visualize our analysis in the previous step.
 One of them was a website developed through Python programming, and the other was built as a dashboard with Power BI.
 We will talk about their advantages and disadvantages in terms of development, deployment and management.
 We will also explain how end users can utilize our tools to recommend courses to students for better performance.
 Audience will have the opportunity to try at least one of our tools on their cell phones or laptops.

-In the last part, we will talk about how our study and tools can help students, academic advisors, college administrators and student success offices to improve students’ academic performance through better curriculum planning.
+In the last part, we will talk about how our study and tools can help students, academic advisors, faculty, college administrators and student success staff to improve students’ academic performance through better curriculum planning.

-The presentation will take approximately 25-30 minutes, and we plan to leave ample time for the audience to ask questions.
+The presentation will take approximately 30-35 minutes, and we plan to leave ample time for the audience to ask questions.
 PowerPoints slides that contain graphs, tables, and bullet points will be used to better deliver our presentation.
 Power BI Desktop and a browser will also be used to walk the audience through our tools.

-The central theme is helping various clients design better curriculums to improve student success through statistical modeling and business intelligence tool development, which is a topic rarely discussed in previous studies.
+The central theme is helping various stakeholders plan better curriculum pathways to improve student success through statistical modeling and business intelligence tool development, which is a topic rarely discussed in previous studies.

 Keywords:

-Course recommendation, business intelligence tool, student success
+Curriculum planning, course recommendation, business intelligence tool, student success

 Learning Outcomes: